 The antiquities trade is not a new one; in fact, it is an ancient business.
-A papyrus survives from the reign of Ramesses IX (ca. 1126–1108 BC) to tell us of a tomb robbery and the persecution of the robbers involved.
-Why, however, do people steal what is, in essence, theirs?
+A papyrus survives from the reign of Ramses IX (ca. 1126–1108 BCE) to tell us of a tomb robbery and the prosecution of the robbers involved.
+Why do people steal what is, in essence, already theirs?

 A walk through the history of a square that made history.

-This is the second of four articles featuring monuments along Sharia Mu`izz li-Din Allah, the Qasaba or great artery of Fatimid Cairo.
+Sharia al-Mu`izz li-Din Allah, or the Qasaba, is the great artery of Fatimid Cairo.
 Its importance as a ceremonial way lasted for almost nine hundred years, and the variety of monuments, such as Al-Salih Ayyub’s Madrasa-Mausoleum, still clustered along its length show that it was a favourite building site for those who held power.

 For over a thousand years, Ezbekkeyya has witnessed people from all walks of life, from princes and noblemen to diplomats, soldiers and prostitutes.
 It has been a melting pot of cultures, architecture and ideas, and is still worth exploring today.

-When Ramesses II built his new capital of Pi-Ramesses in the northeast Delta, he filled it with luxurious palaces, temples and mansions.
+When Ramses II built his new capital of Pi-Ramses in the northeast Delta, he filled it with luxurious palaces, temples and mansions.
 As the New Kingdom neared its end, and the local canal dried up, much of the stonework was transported northwards to the new capital city of Tanis.
 The modern visitor to Tanis will discover a random array of statues, disembodied stone limbs and royal tombs.

-Among the impressive array of works at the 12th International Cairo Biennale was one by Egyptian artist Khaled Hafez, a series of darkened rooms decorated with symbolic images, ending in a hyperreal burial chamber.
+Among the impressive array of works at the Twelfth International Cairo Biennale was one by Egyptian artist Khaled Hafez, a series of darkened rooms decorated with symbolic images, ending in a hyperreal burial chamber.
 We look at this most involving work of modern art.